buildings-for-people/coding_scheme/codes/loudness.md

 [expected outcomes](layer=expected_outcomes).

-Toilet and pipes noises, on their part, are likely to contribute to a perception of reduced [privacy](code=privacy).
+Toilet and pipes noises, on their part, are likely to contribute to a perception of reduced [acoustic privacy](code=acoustic_privacy).
 Finally, noises that come from the house itself are interpreted as an indicator of wear and tear, and therefore are unpleasant.